Rajakavitha1/testing_gitbook/production-environment/ingress-controller/istio.md

     ```

-    \
+    {% hint style="info" %}
     Make a note of the IP address that is displayed in the output.
+    {% endhint %}

-* [ ] Install Istio Ingress Gateway
+* [ ] Install Seldon Enterprise Platform with Istio ingress controller

 1. Update the configurations in the `install-values.yaml` file that you created when installing Seldon Enterprise.

     {% hint style="info" %}
     Ensure that you replace `<ip_address>` with the IP address that you made a note of when installing ingress gateway.
     {% endhint %}

-&#x20;      Use your preferred text editor to create and save the file with the following content:
+    Use your preferred text editor to create and save the file with the following content:

-1. Check the status of the installation seldon-enterprise-seldon-deploy.
+2. Check the status of the installation seldon-enterprise-seldon-deploy.

     ```
     kubectl rollout status deployment/seldon-enterprise-seldon-deploy -n seldon-system